 Can I Purchase Food Monthly?

 Yes, you can.
 I stop and start deliveries according to my budget.
 I go through Jodi Weiss at Thrive Life.
 I try to buy $100.00 a month because then I get FREE shipping.
 This works for me and I keep my food stash inventory built up with what I need to prepare meals.
 This may or may not work for you.
 Thrive Life Website

 Food Storage Tips

-A few days ago I talked about canned food which I believe we need.
-Let’s talk about freeze-dried food and dehydrated today.
+A few days ago I wrote about canned food which I believe we need.
+Let’s talk about freeze-dried food and dehydrated food today.
 Please keep in mind, if you dehydrate your own food it will have a shorter shelf life than commercially processed cans.
 When Mark and took classes to get our Master Canning and Preserving Certificates we were taught that home canned and home dehydrated food have a shelf-life of 12, maybe 18 months.